Code-Institute-Submissions/thrill-seekers/README.md

 A button will also appear on the userprofile with which the profile can be edited.

 #### Authenticated superusers:
-Superuser, is staff
 In addition to the rights of normal users, superusers also have the option of creating part articles and writing a new review.
 This is reserved for staff members to ensure the quality of the articles.
 The superuser can also delete and edit articles via the button under his own article.

 ### Future features
 - It should be possible to like park ratings so that you can share sympathy for a rating.
 This function is already integrated in the backend and can therefore be implemented quickly in the frontend.
 - It should be possible for users to send secure personal messages and contact each other to enable offline meetings and more personal exchange.
 - It should be possible to get an overview of all existing user profiles to enable better networking.
-The profile data should be searchable to find users with similar interests
+The profile data should be searchable to find users with similar interests.

 ## Component architecture and reusability
 Thrill Theeker is a web application that allows users to find out about, rate and share information about open air parks.
 The application's architecture consists of several reusable components that streamline development and ensure a consistent user experience.